 Whatever your budget, Bali has something for you.
 Go high-end luxe, or purse-friendly eco, there’s no shortage of great places to stay.
 That said, Bali is a country of great contrast and as such does budget accommodation and high-end luxury best.
 Mid-range hotels are available, but not as easy to find.

-For an absolute bargain, the Sunny Surf Lodge in north Kuta gives you plenty to smile about!
+For an absolute bargain when surfing Bali, the Sunny Surf Lodge in north Kuta gives you plenty to smile about!
 For less than $9 a night, you can live the surf dream, in this hotel that is basic, but perfect for resting your head.
 It’s just a 30-minute walk to hit the shores of Batu Bolong, designed for those who love nothing more than to surf.

 For a little more budget, at $24 a night, the Mote Surf Stay is a hidden gem.
 This is also the place to stay for surfers – you won’t find any other kind of tourist here.